A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: Introduction

-In this work we prove existence and uniqueness of the optimal solution pair $(\nu^{*}_{+}, \nu^{*}_{-})$ to problem (\ref{netprofitintro}).
-Moreover, we provide a semi-explicit representation of this couple in terms of two continuous, bounded and monotone free-boundaries which are characterized through a system of non-linear integral equations of Volterra type.
-To the best of our knowledge, integral equations for the free-boundaries of zero-sum optimal stopping games on finite time-horizon have not received significant attention so far.
-However, after we finished a first draft of this paper, we learned of a work by Yam, Yung and Zhou \cite{YYZ12} dealing with a delta-penalty game call option on a stock with a dividend payment.
-In that paper the optimal stopping region is analyzed in both infinite and finite time-horizon cases; similarly to our problem, in \cite{YYZ12} there are two optimal boundaries that uniquely solve a couple of non-linear integral equations.
+The main goals of this papers are two.
+Firstly, we prove an abstract existence and uniqueness result for the optimal solution pair $(\nu^{*}_{+}, \nu^{*}_{-})$ to problem (\ref{netprofitintro}).
+Secondly, we provide a semi-explicit representation of such pair in terms of two continuous, bounded and monotone free-boundaries arising in a Zero-Sum Optimal Stopping Game (ZSOSG) associated to the control problem.
+These boundaries are characterized through a system of non-linear integral equations of Volterra type.
+To the best of our knowledge this is a complete novelty in the literature on bounded variation control problems with finite horizon.
+Moreover, we would like to remark that, differently to standard optimal stopping problems, a probabilistic analysis of time-dependent free-boundaries in ZSOSG has not received significant attention so far.
+A somehow related paper is the very recent work by Yam, Yung and Zhou \cite{YYZ12} dealing with a delta-penalty game call option on a stock with a dividend payment.
+In that paper the optimal stopping region of a ZSOSG is analyzed in both infinite and finite time-horizon cases; Authors find two optimal boundaries that uniquely solve a couple of non-linear integral equations.
+However, the aims of their analysis and the setting of their problem are substantially different to ours since, e.g., they do not deal with any control problem and (from a more technical point of view) they have no (unbounded) running profit.
+The analysis we perform on the ZSOSG builds upon the existing probabilistic theory of optimal stopping and goes beyond that extending a number of results and developing new methodologies.

+Theory of investment under uncertainty has received increasing attention in the last years in Economics as well as in Mathematics (we refer for instance to Dixit and Pindyck \cite{DixitPindyck} for a review).
+In \cite{Bertola} and \cite{Pindyck} a firm maximizes profits over an infinite time-horizon when the operating profit function is Cobb-Douglas and depends on an exogenous stochastic shock modeled by a geometric Brownian motion.
+In \cite{AbelEberly} and \cite{BentolilaBertola} the Authors consider the optimal investment problem under uncertainty of a firm that produces a single good with costly reversibility.
+The problem is formulated over an infinite time-horizon with constant returns to scale Cobb-Dougals production facing an isoelastic demand curve.
+In \cite{AbelEberly} the optimal investment-disinvestment policy is characterized in terms of a generalized concept of user cost of capital introduced by Jorgenson \cite{Jorgenson}.
+We recall that irreversible investment decisions and their timing are also related to real options as pointed out by \cite{McDonaldSiegel} and \cite{Pindyck} among others.